siobhanlgorman/Sourdough-Bakes/README.md

 Pictures to showcase

 # Introduction
 This is a website for a new bakery in Ennis, Co.
-Clare which specialises in baked goods made by the sourdough method.
+Clare which specialises in baked goods made with sourdough leaven, using organic ingredients and no artificial additives.
 There are two ranges available bread and sweet bakes.

-The website targets people who want to purchase authentic sourdough baked goods which use organic ingredients, are freshly baked daily and are healthier than mass-produced processed baked goods.
+The website targets people who want to purchase authentic sourdough baked goods which use organic ingredients,freshly baked and have an interest in a healthy diet with good quality baked goods.

 # UX

 ## Website Owner Business Goals
 As the site owner of this bakery I want

-* to deliver clear and easy to read information about my produce
+* to deliver clear and easy to read information about my produce, the types offered and their price
-* to encourage customers to visit the bakery to buy produce and offer them the opportunity to order for collection
+* to encourage customers to visit the bakery to buy produce and offer them the opportunity to order and collect in store.
+* to provide background information about why my produce is unique, healthy and good quality

 ## User Goals
 As a user I want to

   * easily and intuitively navigate throughout the website
   * easily navigate between pages and return to home screen with one click
+  * easily return to the navigation menu at the top of the page from the bottom of the page
   * be able to view the website and read all information on all screen sizes
-  * view clear images
+  * view clear images throughout the site especially of the produce

 ## User Stories